 Pull the black straps at the side clasps backwards to tighten the shoulder straps.
-Use the safety pads with elastics.
+The buckles must be locked.
 The child should be positioned correctly (see Correct Position) and pressed tight against you.
-This will ensure that your centre of gravity is as close to your body as possible so you won't have to lean back and wearing will be more comfor-table.
+This will ensure that your centre of gravity is as close to your body as possible so you won't have to lean back and wearing will be more comfortable.